chematic/LowBar/README.md

 # LowBar

-> Lightweight Windows taskbar appearance utility — native Win32, written in Go.
+> Lightweight Windows taskbar appearance utility, native Win32, written in Go.

 LowBar changes the appearance of the Windows taskbar without replacing the Windows shell or adding a heavy customization layer.